 Webinar using the Blackboard Collaborate platform.

-Edcanvas http://www.edcanvas.com/ Founded in Seattle, Edcanvas spawned out of chatting with hundreds of teachers.
+Blendspace (was Edcanvas) https://www.blendspace.com/ Founded in Seattle, Blendspace (was Edcanvas) spawned out of chatting with hundreds of teachers.

 More and more digital resources are being used in the classroom today, but there was no seamless way of bringing them together until now.